pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 {{< chooser language "typescript,python,go" / >}}

-1. Create a Certificate in AWS ACM.
+First, create a Certificate in AWS ACM.
 A managed certificate can be created for free for use with AWS services.
    The creation and validation of the certificate can be fully automated via DNS validation:

 {{% choosable language "javascript,typescript" %}}